niaid/virome-pipeline/README.md

 ## Demo data

-You can find test dataset to run the pipeline and example outputs (described in detail [here](docs/README_for_DiscoVir_outputs.md)) for DiscoVir at https://nephele.niaid.nih.gov/user-guide/demo-datasets under the Explore section.
+You can find a test dataset to run the pipeline and example outputs (described in detail [here](docs/README_for_DiscoVir_outputs.md)) for DiscoVir at https://nephele.niaid.nih.gov/user-guide/demo-datasets under the Explore section.

 ## Run the pipeline in Nephele